-MSc Degree by Examination (Mode II)
+MSc Degree by Examination and Thesis (Mode 11)

-The course will be full-time, covering twelve months, or on a part-time basis over at least two years.
+The course is full-time covering twelve months.
+The course can also be taken on a part-time basis over at least two years.
 It will be divided into Section A and Section B. Section A will be aimed at that aspect of Medicine, or allied subjects related to Medicine, and will be directed by the relevant department.
 The student will follow the teaching programme made available, including lecture demonstrations in research techniques and will take part in the teaching of undergraduate students.
+The Anatomy examinations for Section A are held in May.
 Section B will consist of a research project and thesis.
-The examination for Section A may be held in June or September.
+The thesis must be presented before November of the year in which the examinations are taken.